Vica1106/Power_Outages_Analyst/README.md

 Our main goal is to explore the correlation between severe weather events and power outages.
 The research is focused on determining whether severe weather conditions play a significant role in the increased occurrence of power outages compared to other contributing factors throughout the years.
 Our specific research question addresses whether the presence of severe weather contributes to a heightened frequency of power outages in the year with the highest recorded number of incidents.

-Our dataset encompasses records of significant power outages observed across various states in the continental U.S. during January 2000–July 2016, comprising 1534 entries and 55 variables.
-To enhance the analytical focus on power outage research, a decision has been made to streamline the dataset by retaining only 10 pertinent columns.

 Columns include the following:
 - **'POSTAL.CODE'**: Represents the postal code of the U.S. states
 - **'OUTAGE.START.DATE'**: This variable indicates the day of the year when the outage event started (as reported by the corresponding Utility in the region)